Tips & Tricks for Foam Pumpkin Carving

 Modern software is so amazing these days!
 There is a control that allows you to break any image into simple areas of flat ‘values’.
 That is called ‘posterization’ (Image > Adjustments > Posterize)

 Choose about 4 – 8.
-I used 6 and that gave me a good number to work with since one is white and one is black.
+I used 6 values for my stencil.
+This that gave me a good number to work with since one is white and one is black.
 Feel free to make any other digital changes or just go with what the image is.

 The most difficult part for most is to get the image onto the Pumpkin.
 Being an illustrator I have used many methods to transfer images but many are very labour intensive.
 This method is very easy and requires no drawing.